tayyab-ilyas/cybersecurity-blog-posts/template-article-layout-example.md

 <!-- [YOUR-GITHUB-URL-USERNAME] FORMAT: Must be as seen in your URL address bar -->

 <!-- HELP NOTICE: All sections must end with the 'back to top' link and 'back to contents' link -->
+<p align="right">Example links required at the bottom of each blog article page:</p>
 <p align="right">(<a href="#readme-top">back to top</a>) (<a href="../../../">back to contents</a>)</p>